irfanafa/ESP32ACAN/README.md

 src/ESP32CANRegisters - Defines the ESP32 CAN Registers Address.\
 src/ESP32ACANSettings.h - CAN Bit time calculator and Settings class.\
-src/ESP32ACANSettings.cpp - CAN Bit time calculator and Settings class.\
+src/ESP32ACANSettings.cpp - CAN Bit time calculator and Settings class.

 ##### examples : ARDUINO FILES

-examples/ESP32CANBitTimingSettings - Check the bit timing for desired bit rate examples/ESP32CANRegisterTest - Checks the CAN register access
+examples/ESP32CANBitTimingSettings - Check the bit timing for desired bit rate.\
+examples/ESP32CANRegisterTest - Checks the CAN register access.

 ## CAN-Driver v1.1

-src/ESP32ACAN.h - driver functions
+src/ESP32ACAN.h - driver functions.\
-src/ESP32ACAN.cpp
+src/ESP32ACAN.cpp\
-src/CANMessage.h - CAN Message format properties
+src/CANMessage.h - CAN Message format properties.

 Self testing the ESP32 CAN Controller.
 Handling both extended and standard frame formats.
 The sequence of message controlled by Polling method (using Buffer Status Flags).
 The CAN Controller reponds well for higher CAN bit rates (250 kbit/s and above), but fails for Slow bit rates (125 kbit/s and below).
 The loss of frames can be seen with the Intensive Check.

 examples : ARDUINO FILES

-examples/LoopBackCheck-Polling
+examples/LoopBackCheck-Polling\
-examples/LoopBackCheck-IntensivePolling - Sends 10000 messages
+examples/LoopBackCheck-IntensivePolling - Sends 10000 messages.

 ## CAN-Driver v1.2